Finally, A Simulator for Learning Data-Driven Product Growth

 What’s the time commitment?

-If you spend one hour a day, it will take you about 1-1.5 months to complete the course.
+The time commitment varies depending on how you perform on the skills assessment test at the beginning of the program.
+Typically if you spend one hour a day, it will take you about 1-1.5 months to complete the course.
 However, you can set your own pace to fit your schedule.

 How advanced is the material?

 Simulator is not a piece of cake.
-However it is both exciting and effective.
+However, it is both exciting and effective.
 If you can think logically (most people can) and know how to use an Excel spreadsheet, then you have what it takes to get started.
 If you are more experienced in data analysis and product management, going through the course will be easier but no less fun.

 Why is the training built on the Amplitude analytics system?